albert-stepik-learn/stepik_tour/README.md

 This is a part of my training at https://stepik.org/course/63298.

+The Django application presented here shows three types of pages:

+- ``main`` shows a list of departures and tours
+- ``departure`` shows a list of tours available from a particular city
+-  ``tour`` presents a particular tour's details

 ## Prerequisites

 You must use Python 3.7 or a newer version.